-In general, a hospital must have a PHC contract within the first three months of the measurement year (by October 1) to be eligible.
+In general, to be eligible, a hospital must have a Partnership contract by October 1 of the measurement year, (which runs from July 1 - June 30).
 Hospital must remain contracted through June 30 of the measurement year to be eligible for payment.
-Participation will require signing a contract amendment, as specified by the PHC Provider Contracting team, to participate in the Hospital QIP.
+Participation will require signing a contract amendment, as specified by the Partnership Provider Contracting team, to participate in the Hospital QIP.
 Hospitals that are invited to participate must be in Good Standing with state and federal regulators as of the month the payment is to be disbursed.
-In addition, PHC has the sole authority to further determine if a provider is in Good Standing based on the criteria set forth below (for the purpose of QI program continuity, "provider" is substituted here for "hospital"):
+In addition, Partnership has the sole authority to further determine if a provider is in Good Standing based on the criteria set forth below (for the purpose of QI program continuity, "provider" is substituted here for "hospital"):

-- 1. Provider is open for services to PHC members. - 2.
+- 1. Provider is open for services to Partnership members. - 2.
 Provider is financially solvent (not in bankruptcy proceedings). - 3.
 Provider is not under financial or administrative sanctions, exclusion or disbarment from the State of California, including the Department of Health Care Services (DHCS) or the federal government including the Centers for Medicare & Medicaid Services (CMS).
-If a provider appeals a sanction and prevails, PHC will consider a request to change the provider status to good standing. - 4.
-Provider is not pursuing any litigation or arbitration against PHC. - 5.
+If a provider appeals a sanction and prevails, Partnership will consider a request to change the provider status to good standing. - 4.
+Provider is not pursuing any litigation or arbitration against Partnership. - 5.
 Provider has not issued or threatened to issue a contract termination notice, and any contract renewal negotiations are not prolonged. - 6.
-Provider has demonstrated the intent to work with PHC on addressing community and member issues. - 7.
-Provider is adhering to the terms of their contract (including following PHC policies, quality, encounter data completeness, and billing timeliness requirements). - 8.
+Provider has demonstrated the intent to work with Partnership on addressing community and member issues. - 7.
+Provider is adhering to the terms of their contract (including following Partnership policies, quality, encounter data completeness, and billing timeliness requirements). - 8.
 Provider is not under investigation for fraud, embezzlement or overbilling. - 9.
-Provider is not conducting other activities averse to the business interests of PHC.
+Provider is not conducting other activities averse to the business interests of Partnership.